amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/README.md

 Amazon Braket SDK features.
 For instance, one can build a program through AutoQASM, and then use the SDK to run the program on a local simulator or on an Amazon Braket device.

-Quantum programs are serialized to OpenQASM before executing on Amazon Braket, and AutoQASM programs can be serialized to OpenQASM.
-Thus, we have a very lightweight integration to run AutoQASM programs through the Amazon Braket SDK.

 ### 4. Does AutoQASM support other providers beyond Amazon Braket?